json-schema-org/json-schema-spec/jsonschema-core.md

 logically considered to be valid in terms of the representation of the object or array that's expected.
-For example if a subschema represents a car, which requires between 2-4 wheels, and the value of "wheels" is 6, the instance object is not "evaluated" to be a car, and the "wheels" property is considered "unevaluated (successfully as a known thing)", and does not retain any annotations.
+For example if a subschema represents a car, which requires between 2-4 wheels, and the value of "wheels" is 6, the instance object is not "evaluated" to be a car, and thus the "wheels" property is considered "unevaluated".

 Recall that adjacent keywords are keywords within the same schema object, and that the dynamic-scope subschemas include reference targets as well as lexical subschemas.

-The behavior of these keywords depend on the annotation results of adjacent keywords that apply to the instance location being validated.
+The behaviors of these keywords depend on adjacent keywords as well as any keywords in subschemas that apply to the instance location being evaluated.

 ### Keyword Independence